Company – Active

 What must happen

-Banks should avoid financing RWE’s biomass conversion and carbon capture projects.
-Further, RWE should be excluded from all financial services based on its record on coal alone.
+Banks should also avoid financing RWE’s biomass conversion and carbon capture projects.
 The company’s conversion of coal-fired power plants to wood-pellet-burning power plants does not reduce their disastrous climate impact, and is linked to unsustainable forest destruction.
-This provides additional grounds for banks to exclude all financial services to RWE, and to terminate existing corporate loans and bonds.
+This provides additional grounds for banks to exclude all financial services to RWE.

 Sectors | Coal Electric Power Generation , Biomass Electric Power Generation, Coal Mining, Commodities Trading, Nuclear Electric Power Generation, Solar Electric Power Generation, Wind Electric Power Generation |